 If I had a dime for how many times I’ve heard, “I wish I could afford to have a home business”, I would be a rich woman.

-Usually, it’s someone who has tried the businesses in a box and has been frustrated and unsuccessful at that, because of a different fire she has in her soul.
+Usually, it’s someone who has tried the businesses in a box which left her frustrated and unsuccessful at that, because of a different fire she has in her soul.

 What Does Frugal Living Have to do with Home Business?

 Did they fit into my niche of encouraging would be entrepreneurs?
 Did they fit into what I had decided was the purpose of this website and my business?

 My passion was to showcase my design work (client work and personal projects I sell on sites like Zazzle), and help work from home creative entrepreneurs experience greater productivity (without neglecting relationships), and have easy-to-understand help and guidance for starting their home business.

 Did I want to add Frugally Living back into that fray too?

 Then I realized that it wasn’t business know-how that gave my home business the start it needed online.
 It was frugal living.
 Not just those first few books on frugal living, but saving money itself.